API Reference

 rescheduled for the future after they finish (whether they succeed or fail).
 A

-perpetual task can be scheduled at worker startup with the automatic=True
+perpetual task can be scheduled at worker startup with the automatic=True.

 Example: